NXP/matter/docs/platforms/nxp/nxp_examples_freertos_platforms.md

 ### Testing the example application without Matter CLI:

-1. Prepare the board with the flashed example application.
+1. Prepare the board with the flashed example applications.
 2. The All-cluster example uses UART1 to print logs while running the server.
 To view raw UART output, start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings: